 2. Tell stories

-People love it when they are given the chance to stand in the spotlight and tell their own stories.
-However, jumping right into asking them to tell stories may get on their nerves for fear of saying something not-so-funny.
+People love it when they’re given the chance to stand in the spotlight and tell their own stories.
+They might be too nervous to jump right in perhaps scared of saying something not-so-funny.

-A good way to do this is to create an Open-Ended question on AhaSlides and invite the audience to type in their stories.
-The topic is of your choice, most favourably it should have to do with their memorable experiences on something related to the topic of your speech.
+A good way to do this is to create an open-ended question with AhaSlides and invite the audience add their stories.
+The topic is of your choice, but the best topics should have something to do with a memorable experience or be related to the topic of your speech.

-Another easy-going, simple game to boost excitement and creativity of everyone in the room!
-As the host, you can split audience into pairs or trios, give out a certain topic then ask teams to write top 5 on the topic and submit their answers as fast as possible to a Word Cloud or Open-Ended question panel on AhaSlides.
+This is another easy and simple way to boost the excitement levels and creativity of everyone in the room!
+As the host, split the audience into pairs or trios, give them a topic and then ask teams to make a list of possible responses.
+Then have each team submit their answers as fast as possible to a Word Cloud or Open-Ended question panel on AhaSlides.
+The results will show up live in your slide show!

 The topic of the game does not need to be about the topic of the presentation.
-It can be about anything that is silly but provokes a light-hearted debate and gets everyone on fire.
+It can be about anything that is fun but provokes a lighthearted debate and gets everyone energised.

 Some suggested topics are: